Boral hydrocarbon spill – South Lismore

 During the flood, an undetermined volume of bitumen, asphalt and hydrocarbon (diesel and oil) escaped the Boral Asphalt (trading as Bitupave Ltd) site in South Lismore into the flood waters.
 Other sources of hydrocarbon contamination have also been identified associated with the operation of North Coast Petroleum.
 Other upstream sources also may have contributed.

 As the premises is not licenced under the Protection of the Environment Operations Act 1997, Lismore City Council is the Appropriate Regulatory Authority in this case.
-We are providing specialist regulatory and technical advice to Council in relation to the clean-up efforts.
+We provided specialist regulatory and technical advice to Council in relation to the clean-up efforts.

-Boral Asphalt has accepted responsibility for cleaning up adjacent commercial and residential premises and has engaged specialist contractors to undertake cleaning works at affected commercial premises to remove bitumen and asphalt material.
+Boral Asphalt has accepted responsibility for flood damage from Boral products at commercial and residential premises and Boral engaged specialist contractors to undertake cleaning works at affected commercial premises to remove bitumen and asphalt material.
 Council is monitoring the works.

-Boral is currently negotiating clean up programs for a number of residential properties and has entered confidential compensation agreements with some property owners, where clean up works have already been completed by the residents.
+Boral has successfully negotiated with the majority of the affected properties and is currently finalising agreements with the last few property owners.
 The terms of these agreements are confidential and unknown to Council or the EPA.
-Council and the EPA are working closely with Boral to ensure that the clean up of these residential properties occurs quickly.
+The EPA continues to liaise with Council, who are working closely with Boral and residents to ensure that the clean up of these residential properties occurs in a timely manner.

 For more information please contact: EPA.Northopsregional@epa.nsw.gov.au